top1944/duckuments/docs/atoms_20_setup_and_demo/18_setup_duckietown/06_appearance.md

 ## Layer 2 - Signage and Lights

-**IMPORTANT:** All signage should sit on the raised borders of the roads or be placed beside the white street markings.
-Under no circumstances should the white (any other tape) be obscured.
+**IMPORTANT:** All signage should sit with base on the floor and stem coming through the connection between the tiles.
+Generally, it is advisable to adhere the sign to the floor with double-sided tape. **Under no circumstances should the white (any other tape) be obscured.**

-* Our signs were printed [from this file](https://drive.google.com/open?id=0B97DoIREKRoqU3RySjNWT0ZKZVU) with these specifications (Mixed B and W and Color, 1-sided, 80 White Cover) at MIT’s CopyTech.

 ## Traffic Signs

-    Recommended: To print and assemble the signs refer to [](#signage)
+    Required: To print and assemble the signs refer to [](#signage)

 ### Specs